Skip to content

 Dr. Margaret A. Newman Center for Nursing Theory

-The Dr. Margaret A. Newman Center for Nursing Theory will open in May 2023.
+The Dr. Margaret A. Newman Center for Nursing Theory opened in May 2023.

-The UTHSC College of Nursing has established a Center of Excellence that builds on the legacy of alumna Margaret A. Newman, PhD, RN, a world-renowned leader in nursing theory.
-The Center will focus on Dr. Newman's theory of Health as Expanding Consciousness, which proposes that all individuals can achieve a state of health that involves the experience of interacting and connecting with the environment.
+The UT Health Science Center College of Nursing has established a Center of Excellence that builds on the legacy of alumna Margaret A. Newman, PhD, RN, FAAN, a world-renowned leader in nursing theory.
+The Center focuses on Dr. Newman's theory of Health as Expanding Consciousness, which proposes that all individuals can achieve a state of health that involves the experience of interacting and connecting with the environment.
 According to the theory, relationships are the focus of nursing, which assists individuals in expanding consciousness.

 newman logo